Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • Share transfers conducted through sales in compliance with SEBI Regulations.
 However, it’s essential to attach a Chartered Accountant’s certificate confirming compliance with SEBI guidelines when filing Form FC-TRS with the AD Bank

-• Regardless of whether shares are acquired through subscription, acquisition, whether partly or fully paid up, or convertible or not, they must be valued according to RBI’s pricing guidelines, subject to periodic amendments.
-The valuation of shares is mandatory before issuance or transfer to any person residing outside India, in line with existing FEMA and FDI policy regulations.
+• Regardless of whether shares are acquired through subscription, acquisition, whether partly or fully paid up, or convertible or not, they must be valued according to the RBI’s pricing guidelines, subject to periodic amendments.
+The valuation of shares is mandatory before issuance or transfer to any person residing outside India, in line with existing FEMA Regulations and FDI policy regulations.

 Conclusion